Skip to content

 6. You recently deleted a large development namespace containing StatefulSets, LoadBalancer services, and hundreds of pods.
 A month later, your cloud bill shows an unexpected $800 charge associated with the deleted environment.
 What specific Kubernetes architectural mechanisms likely caused these resources to be orphaned and continue accruing charges?

 When deleting Kubernetes resources, the underlying cloud infrastructure isn’t always automatically cleaned up due to default retention policies.
 The most likely culprit for the $800 charge is unattached EBS volumes left behind by the StatefulSets, because the default StorageClass often uses reclaimPolicy: Retain, meaning the cloud disk persists even after the PersistentVolumeClaim is deleted.
 Additionally, if the LoadBalancer services were forcefully deleted or the namespace was abruptly terminated without allowing controllers to finalize cleanup, the cloud provider’s Load Balancers and associated Elastic IPs would remain active.
 To prevent this, you must configure reclaimPolicy: Delete for non-critical storage and implement automated scanning tools to detect and alert on unattached cloud resources.
+This ensures cloud provider costs are stopped when cluster resources are removed.

 Hands-On Exercise: Cost Optimization Audit